+Figure 2.20 RDT Receive Descriptor Tail

-DMA transfer is copying transparently packets from physical NIC memory to the host central memory.
-DMA is using RDT descriptor as destination memory address for the data to be transferred.
+DMA transfer is transparently copying packets from physical NIC memory to the host central memory.
+DMA is using the RDT descriptor as a destination memory address for the data to be transferred.
 Once packets have been transferred into host memory both RX rings and RDT are updated.

 Physical NIC outgoing packets